MBuffenoir/autobuild/README.md

 ## Version tagging

-One of the most interesting feature of the Hub is the ability to tag your docker images.
-This way you can easily differentiate between them and, in case of problem with a specific version, perform a role-back.
+One of the most interesting features of the Hub is the ability to tag your Docker images.
+This way you can easily differentiate between them and, in case of a problem with a specific version, perform a rollback.

 In most cases the default configuration should suffice.
 It is very well integrated with Github and Bitbucket repositories.

-When using a specific git branch name, Docker Hub will create docker images with the matching tags.
+When using a specific git branch name, Docker Hub will create Docker images with the matching tags.

 Create a branch for a newer version of your code: